Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

-{\bf Outline.} In \cref{The6dWZWTerm} we make precise the 6d Wess-Zumino term and its anomaly, including topological twisting.
+{\bf Outline.} In \cref{The6dWZWTerm} we make precise the 6d Hopf-Wess-Zumino term and its anomaly, including topological twisting.
 In \cref{InTermsOfCohomotopy} we establish that the full WZ term is a homotopy period/homotopy Whitehead integral.
-In \cref{HypothesisHImpliesAnomalyCancellation} we prove that {\it Hypothesis H} implies anomaly cancellation of the full 6d Wess-Zumino term.
+In \cref{HypothesisHImpliesAnomalyCancellation} we prove that {\it Hypothesis H} implies that the full 6d Hopf-Wess-Zumino term is well-defined.